 Theorem 5.12.
-A morphism of curves is either surjective or constant.
+A morphism of projective curves is either surjective or constant.

-This theorem is a a consequence of the (highly non-trivial) fact that projective varieties are complete (or proper), which implies that the image of a morphism of projective varieties is itself a projective variety.
-This is a standard theorem whose proof can be found in any textbook on algebraic geometry.
-In the case of projective curves the image of a morphism of curves either has dimension one, in which case it is surjective (because our curves are irreducible, by definition), or dimension zero, in which case it is a single point.
+This theorem is a consequence of the fact that projective varieties are complete (or proper), which implies that the image of a morphism of projective varieties is itself a projective variety.
+This is a standard result that is proved in most of algebraic geometry textbooks, such as [1, II.4.9], for example.
+In the case of projective curves the image of a morphism $\phi: C_1 \to C_2$ of curves either has dimension 1, in which case $\phi$ is surjective (our curves are irreducible, by definition, and therefore cannot properly contain another curve), or dimension 0, in which case the image is a single point and $\phi$ is constant.